This information explains how to collect and send human leukocyte antigen (HLA) samples.

 - Place all 4 swabs inside the black top tube.
 Close the top of the tube.

-- Put the black top tube and MSK Histocompatibility Testing Form into the padded envelope.
+Put the labeled black top tube into the return envelope.
 Before sealing the envelope, check the following things:

 - There are 4 cotton swabs in the black top tube.

-- The black top tube has a label.
+- The black top tube has 2 labels.

-- The label on the black top tube is completely filled out.
+- The information on the labels is correct.

 - All samples must be received and processed by MSK.